garfix/nligems/doc/external/user input.md

 ### Reason (a cause)

 * WHY DO NP VP (why did Napolean invade Germany)
+* WHY DO NP NOT VP (why did Napolean not invade Germany)
 * WHY BE NP VP (why was Napolean crowned king)

 ### Time (a time)

 * WHEN BE NP VP (when was Napolean crowned king)

+Also, check this page! https://www.myenglishteacher.eu/blog/types-of-questions/

 ## Special syntactic constructs